 b) Right Click the connection you want to enable ICMP/Ping requests (usually the local network).

 c) Click on Properties and go to the Advanced tab.

 d) Select the network connection as shown below.
 Click on the Settings button in ICMP.

 e) Enable the tick in ‘Allow incoming echo request.’
 Press OK.

 Now, this computer will accept ping ICMP echo requests and reply to the source device.

 It is always recommended to enable echo/ICMP or Ping requests by this method without completely switching off the firewall.
-By this method, the computer will be safe on the local or WAN network and reply to ping requests.
-That will allow you to monitor and manage IP address and hosts on your network.
+By this method, the computer will be safe on the local and WAN networks and reply to ping requests.
+That will allow you to monitor and manage IP addresses and hosts on your network.

-As Windows XP is completely an outdated OS, we assume you use this OS for some kind of testing purpose on sand boxed environment or as virtual machine.
+As Windows XP is completely an outdated OS, we assume you use this OS for some kind of testing on the sandboxed environment or as a virtual machine.